101 Fun Things To Do With No Money

 That should be a smile to your face (and your bank account).

-What are your favorite places to go when you have no money?
+What are your favorite places to go with friends when you have no money?
 If I missed one of them, please tell me in the comments.